This is the first part of a two-part series covering how to copy data from DynamoDB to S3 and query it with Athena.

 - Part 1 (this article): Query DynamoDB with SQL using Athena - Leveraging DynamoDB Exports to S3

-- Part 2 (coming soon): Query DynamoDB with SQL using Athena - Leveraging EventBridge Pipes and Firehose
+- Part 2: Query DynamoDB with SQL using Athena - Leveraging EventBridge Pipes and Firehose

 We will build two solutions using AWS CDK and TypeScript, covering both single-table and multiple-table designs.